 Travel Documents and Visa Requirements for Morocco

 Morocco is welcoming to tourists.
-All of Europe, US and Canada can travel to Morocco without visa.
+All of Europe, the US and Canada can travel to Morocco without a visa.

 Indians wanting to travel to Morocco have to apply for a tourist visa.
 You can apply for a single or double entry visa.
 Visa processing takes up to 2 weeks.
 Most tourist visas for Indian passport holders will be valid for 2 months.

 Morocco’s official currency is Moroccan Dirham.
 You don’t have to exchange currency, they gladly take in Euros and US dollars.

 When you make a purchase or pay your restaurant bill, the change is given back in dirhams.
 So you can use that.
 Currency Exchange is

 Prior to our visit, we read that Canadian dollars are also accepted.
 But it not true.
 Euros first and then US dollars are accepted.
 If you are purchasing souvenirs in the medina or taking a petit taxi – use dirhams.

 For currency exchange of a large amount of money, do it in an exchange (or CHANGE) office.
 You can easily locate currency exchange offices in and around the medina or the city center.

 Credit cards – Use of credit cards are a hit and miss.
 Some 4 star hotels will take it or shopping malls and night clubs.
 But smaller vendors or shops at the medina may not.
 So having cash on you is essential.

 Languages in Morocco – Travel tips for Morocco